What Does the Quran Actually Say About Hijab?

 The Quran addressed hijab in two different instances, as we illustrated above.
 Despite that, it wasn’t referred to as a ‘hijab’ at either time.
 In fact, this word was used in reference to separators and curtains, not to headcovers.

-One thought on “What Does the Quran Actually Say About Hijab?
+3 thoughts on “What Does the Quran Actually Say About Hijab?

 Leave a Reply